Luniminex/Overlap-WFC/README.md

 ```shell
 ./wfc -h
 ```

-### Windows and other platforms

-I have only tested this on Linux.
-If you use windows I strongly recommend using WSL for this.

 ## :memo: Notes

 please note that this is my understanding of the WFC and it could be wrong.
 If you find any mistakes or have any